geekasah/convert_to_jpg/README.md

 NB: to initiate the class, you just need to fill in

-path = path to your raw files folder batchsize = how big is the batch, it is arbitrary, but last time I tried, 60 has the best performance dir_to_save = where in the image_converted you want to save the jpg files, it will be the title of your jpg files folder
+path = path to your raw files folder \n batchsize = how big is the batch, it is arbitrary, but last time I tried, 60 has the best performance \n dir_to_save = where in the image_converted you want to save the jpg files, it will be the title of your jpg files folder